PrefectHQ/prefect/docs/tutorials/flow-task-config.md

 ```
 </div>

 Why does this happen?
 Whenever each task run requested to enter a `Running` state, it provided its cache key computed from the `cache_key_fn`.
-The Prefect Orion orchestration engine identified that there was a `COMPLETED` state associated with this key and instructed the run to immediately enter the same state, including the same return values.
+The Prefect orchestration engine identified that there was a `COMPLETED` state associated with this key and instructed the run to immediately enter the same state, including the same return values.
 See the Tasks [Caching](/concepts/tasks/#caching) documentation for more details.

 !!! tip "Cache expiration"
     Note that in this example we're also specifying a cache expiration duration: `cache_expiration=timedelta(minutes=1)`.
 This causes the cache to expire after one minute regardless of the task input.
 You can demonstrate this by: